 Pursue your passion for gaming and interactive media with a bachelor's degree in Computer Information Systems with a specialization in Web Game Programming (WGP).
-You'll master the multimedia tools and techniques used to create web-based games, dynamic web pages, as well as training applications for consumer electronics and professional development.
-Upon graduation, you will have gained an understanding of CSS, database integration, site management, XML, and ActionScript—a skill set sought after by employers nationwide.
+The program is designed to help you master multimedia tools and techniques used to create web-based games and dynamic web pages, as well as to build training applications for consumer electronics and professional development.
+Coursework addresses CSS, database integration, site management, XML, and ActionScript—a skill set sought by employers nationwide.

 Follow a career track in Web Game Programming by choosing this specialization when you earn your bachelor's degree in Computer Information Systems (CIS) from DeVry University.

 Learn more about DeVry's Web Game Programming degree specialization online.